Lectures and Films

 Distinguished Visitor from Southeast Asia

 The Distinguished Visitor from Southeast Asia program, organized by CSEAS as part of its consortium Title VI-funded National Resource Center activities with the Center for Southeast Asian Studies at UCLA, brought a prominent public intellectual from Southeast Asia to campus every other year through 2010.
-The most recent Distinguished Visitors have been Zainah Anwar, founder of the Malaysian advocacy organization Sisters in Islam, who came for a campus visit and public lecture in 2007, and Youk Chhang, Director of the Documentation Center of Cambodia, who gave a public lecture on campus in 2010.
+The most recent Distinguished Visitors were Zainah Anwar, founder of the Malaysian advocacy organization Sisters in Islam, who came for a campus visit and public lecture in 2007, and Youk Chhang, Director of the Documentation Center of Cambodia, who gave a public lecture on campus in 2010.

 An archival listing of CSEAS lectures and film screenings is available here.